HaymayndzUltra/haymayndzAI/frameworks/fwk-001-cursor-rules/examples/Validation_Report.md

     - Local set to advisory; CI defaults to block → flakiness and surprise failures.
 Hard to debug due to mode-dependent logs.
   - **Onboarding friction**
     - New contributors follow `/.cursor/rules` and form incorrect mental models, then hit BLOCK downstream; trust erosion.

-- **Verdict**
-  - Majority of raised issues: CONFIRM.
-Contradictions and drift risks are present and material.